peiyuwu9/tik-tok-demo/README.md

 # Tik Tok Demo
-An tik-tok like app built on React.js
+An Tik-Tok like app built on React.js

 ## Motivation
 Create a app to practice React.js